hugeandbulk/kumar/README.md

 # kumar

+What are the three types of encoding?

+There are three main areas of encoding memory that make the journey possible: visual encoding, acoustic encoding and semantic encoding.
+It is interesting to know that tactile encoding, or learning by touch, also exists but is not always applicable.

 Is 0 valid UTF-8?

 Yes, the zero byte in UTF8 is code point 0, NUL.
 There is no other Unicode code point that will be encoded in UTF8 with a zero byte anywhere within it.
 You can see that all the non-zero ASCII characters are represented as themselves while all mutibyte sequences have a high bit of 1 in all their bytes.